The Locker Key

 “I need you to leave me the computer, Jake...I want to check it out for bugs.”

-Jake sets Marlowe’s computer bag on the counter, opens it and slides out the laptop.
-He reaches into a compartment and pulls out the AC adapter and the trackpad.
-The rest of what was in the case, Jake has tucked away at the bottom of his haversack.
+Jake set Marlowe’s computer bag on the counter, opened it and slid out the laptop.
+He reached into a compartment and pulled out the AC adapter and the trackpad.
+The rest of what was in the case, Jake had tucked away at the bottom of his haversack.

 “Here you go.”